MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

-The following sections describe the tasks you must perform as an administrator to configure SIP Gateway.
+The following sections describe what you must do as an administrator to configure SIP Gateway.

 - [Verify that SIP Gateway is available for your organization](#verify-that-sip-gateway-is-available-for-your-tenant).